ExxonMobil earmarks $17 bln to step up lower-emission efforts over next five years

 ExxonMobil revealed on Thursday that its corporate plan for the next five years would prioritise high-return, low-cost-of-supply assets in the Upstream and Product Solutions businesses and support efforts to reduce greenhouse gas emissions intensity from operated assets along with those emitted from other companies.

-The U.S. giant outlined that this plan is expected to double earnings and cash flow potential by 2027 versus 2019.
+The U.S. giant outlines that this plan is expected to double earnings and cash flow potential by 2027 versus 2019.
 It also supports the firm’s strategic priorities, including safety, shareholder returns, earnings and cash flow growth; cost and capital efficiency; and reductions in greenhouse gas emissions intensity.

 Darren Woods, chairman and chief executive officer, commented: “Our five-year plan is expected to drive leading business outcomes and is a continuation of the path that has delivered industry-leading results in 2022.